The Last Heretic

 The Last Heretic: The Best Short Fiction of Darrell Schweitzer Volume II is a collection of fantasy short stories by American author Darrell Schweitzer.
 It was first published in hardcover by PS Publishing in April 2020 as the second of its two volume set The Best Short Fiction of Darrell Schweiter.
 An ebook edition followed from the same publisher in September of the same year.

 Summary

-The book contains about twenty-three short works of fiction and a section of notes on the stories by the author, together with an introduction by Paul Di Filippo.
+The book contains twenty-three short works of fiction and a section of notes on the stories by the author, together with an introduction by Paul Di Filippo.